Children born between 1 September 2010 and 31 August 2011 – or currently educated in Year Six – should start secondary school in September 2022.

 How places are allocated

-All schools have an admission policy and, where there are more applications than places, allocations will be made according to the published oversubscription criteria of the school.
+All schools have an admissions policy and, where there are more applications than places, places are allocated according to the published oversubscription criteria of the school.
 These are listed in the Secondary School Admissions Guide.

 We recommend that you visit schools prior to submitting your application.
 Details of school open days can be obtained from each school.